Payers see price leverage with entry of Merck hepatitis C drug

-(Reuters) - U.S. health insurers and pharmacy benefit managers expect the launch of Merck & Co Inc’s new hepatitis C pill to improve their leverage in price negotiations with drugmakers.
+Jan 29 (Reuters) - U.S. pharmacy benefit managers expect the launch of Merck & Co Inc’s new hepatitis C pill to improve their leverage in price negotiations with drugmakers.

 The Food and Drug Administration on Thursday approved Merck’s Zepatier for treatment of patients infected with the most common form of the liver-destroying virus, genotype 1, as well as the less common genotype 4.